strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 we complete our _Kafka optimization trilogy_ with this post on getting started with broker configuration.

 In terms of the options you can use to configure your brokers, there are countless permutations.
-We've reduced and refined the options and present here what's typically configured to get the most out of Kafka brokers.
+We've reduced and refined the options and present here what's commonly configured to get the most out of Kafka brokers.

 And when we say brokers, we also include topics.
 Some broker options provide defaults which can be overridden at the topic level, such as setting the maximum batch size for topics with `message.max.bytes`.